 Why does this distinction matter?
-Because it goes to the heart of one of the major issues the film raises: the management of information, and specifically the advantage that a state has over individual citizens in this respect.
+Because it goes to the heart of one of the major issues The Ballymurphy Precedent raises: the management of information, and specifically the advantage that a state has over individual citizens in this respect.
 And it highlights the chronic under-reporting of Northern Irish affairs in the UK as a whole.

 A story depends on who’s telling it and to whom, and on who controls the medium.
 The relatives of those who were killed were, the film makes clear, severely disadvantaged in this respect.
 And this was despite the fact that no one who was living in Belfast in August 1971, as I was myself, could have failed to know about these awful deaths.
 They occurred during the first three days of the imposition of internment without trial.

 There should be little surprise that these 11 killings did not attract the notoriety of the 13 Bloody Sunday killings that happened in Derry in January 1972.
 The Bloody Sunday deaths happened within a twenty-minute period, during, or in the vicinity of, an organised event which the media were covering.
 The deaths in Ballymurphy occurred over several days, at several sites and the victims were not engaged in a common endeavour.
 Bloody Sunday was on our television screens promptly, the journalists’ own shock conveying itself unforgettably.
 The Ballymurphy deaths are known only from witness accounts and army statements.

 The relative powerlessness of the victims and their families is powerfully but subtly exemplified by the length of time it took for them even to meet one another.
 Tellingly, the catalyst for this was a Forgotten Victims event a few years ago.
 Dealing with the legacy of the Troubles is proving challenging and controversial but initiatives designed to break isolation and silencing are increasingly sophisticated.
 The dynamic result of the families’ encounters with one another is simply and effectively demonstrated in the documentary.